Frequently Asked Questions

 Q: Why impact investing?

-A: Sagamore launched an impact investing fund to expand market-based solutions to society’s toughest challenges.
+A: Commonwealth is an impact investing fund to expand market-based solutions to society’s toughest challenges.
 In other words, it’s where capitalism meets philanthropy.
 These two great traditions in America has led to unprecedented growth and compassion.
-Tying these two strands together guards against the unintended consequences of wealth accumulation and poverty fighting.
+Tying these two strands together guards against the unintended consequences of unbridled wealth accumulation and good intentions-based poverty fighting.

-We believe that this is a power to the discipline of giving and we have other services aimed at growing American generosity.
+We believe that good stewardship includes giving generously and we have other services aimed at growing American generosity.
 But when it comes to solving poverty, we are convinced that only enterprise solutions will work.

 With our impact investments, we are simultaneously seeking to improve the economic participation of low-income neighbors and the economies of low-income neighborhoods.
 This will become a virtuous cycle leading to security for family and place by prioritizing outcomes such job creation over handouts.